Adriana de Barros: Visual poetry

-de Barros's interactive narratives and poems have been showcased at design and Flash festivals, and screened on the Internet on places like poemsthatgo ("Winter City Sleeps" and "Blinding Lights", 2001), top design portal K10k ("Freedom of Expression in the Copyright Era" premiered in Issue #131, 2004), and online art gallery Lumen Eclipse ("Invisible"; featured in 2007).
+De Barros' interactive narratives and poems have been showcased at design and Flash festivals, and screened on the Internet on places like poemsthatgo, K10k, and online art gallery Lumen Eclipse.

 Illustration style and technique

-"Her art revolves around issue of daily life, human psychology analysis and colour, and imaginary and surrealist envisionment."
-She likes to paint portraits of people with distinguishing facial expressions.
-And objects commonly found in her artwork are hands, angel wings, butterflies, and animals.
+Her practice "revolves around issues of daily life, human psychology analysis and colour, and imaginary and surrealist envisionment."
+She enjoys painting portraits of people with distinguishing facial expressions.
+Motifs present in her artwork include hands, angel wings, butterflies, and animals.

-de Barros's prominent style is "intentionally leaves portions of her pieces unfinished or with imperfections."
-She has a dual passion of old era with contemporary living.
-From inspirations of the Golden Age of Cinema to Renaissance (e.g. unfinished sketches by Leonardo da Vinci).
-This combined with a Pop Art impression—her paintings of kids in animal masks, Disney characters; and tattoo-styled outlines with bold color backgrounds.
-Her creative process is noted for its clear difference from a fine artist and cartoon animator, because it many times begins with writing—inspired by a theme, song, daily life interpretation—and then composed into a visual.
+De Barros' prominent style "intentionally leaves portions of her pieces unfinished or with imperfections."
+She draws inspiration from a variety of sources, from the Golden Age of Cinema to Renaissance works (e.g. unfinished sketches by Leonardo da Vinci).
+Her creative process is noted for its clear deviation from a fine artist or cartoon animator, because it often begins with writing—inspired by a theme, song, daily life interpretation—and then composed into a visual.

-De Barros's painting technique is acrylic only to using mixed media with watercolor, color pencils, spray paint, and collage.
+De Barros' painting technique ranges from acrylic only to using mixed media with watercolor, color pencils, spray paint, and collage.